-Translation of financial statements in currencies other than the U.S. Dollar; measurement currencies
+(1) Translation of financial statements in currencies other than the U.S. Dollar; measurement currencies financial statements are the respective local currencies.
+In the case of Siderca, however, the measurement currency is the U.S. dollar, because:

 SIC-19 states that the measurement currency should provide information about the enterprise that is useful and reflects the economic substance of the underlying events and circumstances relevant to the enterprise.